 The truly time consuming part of processing elderberries is the stripping of the berries from their stems, after they’ve been thoroughly rinsed.
 It took me about 10 minutes to pick 4 pounds of berries on my last foray, and about 1 1/2 hours to de-stem them.

 So, what do they taste like?
 A lot like blackberries, though they do have a distinctive flavor, and unless very ripe, they are a bit tart.
-They make a jelly much like concord grape jelly, though not as cloying.
-After Garrett and I made a couple batches and swore never to bother again because of the work de-stemming, I went out again on my own to pick more.
-Why?
-Because we love the way the jelly turned out.
-Absolutely delicious.
+They make a jelly much like concord grape jelly, though not as cloying, and absolutely delicious.
 I’ve been making peanut butter elderberry jelly sandwiches for lunch for all week long.

 What follows is a recipe for the jelly, but you can also make elderberry syrup by making juice, adding sugar, and boiling it down, or elderberry liqueur.
 Or you can make wine from the berries.
 I’ve taken plain elderberries, sprinkled sugar on them, and added them to my breakfast cereal like blueberries.
 According to some studies, elderberries are naturally anti-viral, so the syrup or jelly is good to eat when you are trying to recover from a cold or flu.